Working in Europe | Intellectual Property Rights, Research Landscape | Luxembourg

 Intellectual property is divided into two categories:

-A patent is an exclusive right granted for an invention (product or process) that provides a new way of doing something, or that offers a new technical solution to a problem.
+An exclusive right granted for an invention (product or process) that provides a new way of doing something, or that offers a new technical solution to a problem.
 Patents are generally valid in individual countries for specified periods (generally 20 years).
 They are granted by a national patent office (in Luxembourg the Intellectual property office, Ministry of the Economy) or a regional one (like the European Patent Office (EPO) or the World Intellectual Property Organization (WIPO)).
-Patents confer the right to prevent third parties from making, using or selling the invention without their owners’ consent on the territories where they are protected.
+Patents confer the right to prevent third parties from making, using or selling the invention without their owners’ consenton the territories where they are protected.

-2. Literary and artistic property, which includes copyright (literary works such as novels, poems and plays, films, musical works, artistic works such as drawings, paintings, photographs and sculptures, and architectural designs, software, etc.), as well as rights related to copyright.
-Software and databases benefit from copyright protection.
+It includes copyright (literary works such as novels, poems and plays, films, musical works, artistic works such as drawings, paintings, photographs and sculptures, and architectural designs, software, etc.), as well as rights related to copyright.
+Programs and databases benefit from copyright protection.

 THE INTELLECTUAL PROPERTY INSTITUTE LUXEMBOURG (IPIL)